 Hi!
 I’m Naomi Rose.
 I’m a multi-award winning wedding officiant in Santa Cruz.

 I’m a competent, caring and charismatic wedding officiant who helps couples have a wedding ceremony on their own terms.
 I take couples under my wing, guide them, and love on them on one of the most important days of their lives.
 I help couples take back their ceremonies from mindless wedding trends and traditions, and remind them of why they’re doing all of this in the first place!
 I create ceremonies that palpably and effectively usher couples across the threshold of marriage, so they can feel solid in the next chapter of their lives and relationship.

 I grew up in a very rigid and repressive religious community.
 As a teenager I started wondering why the messages I was receiving felt so out-dated, heavy-handed and hypocritical.
 I wanted to see the world in color, not in black and white.
 So I asked a lot of questions, and pushed back hard, as teenagers sometimes do.
 I spent those years and the ones following wrestling with the big philosophical, religious, spiritual, and cultural questions.
 And I challenged oppressive and dogmatic constructs that felt divisive and irrelevant.

 Then, in my 20’s, I went on a life changing quest!

-I spent 4 years traveling alone through Latin America and Asia searching for universal truths and life-giving mythologies.
+I spent 4 years traveling alone through Latin America and Asia searching in earnest.
 I spent time in Jewish synagogues, Buddhist monasteries, Hindu temples, malkoas, tipis and sweat lodges.
 Wherever I traveled I saw the importance and necessity of rites of passage, of creating continuity between the generations, of marking big life milestones with intention and care, and of being witnessed, supported and celebrated by community.

-I learned that ceremony is an enduring, universal human impulse!
+I learned that ceremonies - and the rites of passage they mark - are an enduring, universal human impulse!

 I returned to the United States and studied every type of healing modality I could get my hands on, completed two years of earth-based ministerial training with the Center for Sacred Studies, became a Certified Life Cycle Celebrant with The Celebrant Foundation and Institute, and apprenticed with master ceremonialists.